Homepage 1

 beautiful kite"Mummy would you help me make a kite please."

-"I'm not sure I know how to make a kite my darling, your Daddy usually does things like that and he won't be home till next Friday."
+"I'm not sure I know how to make a kite my darling, your Daddy usually does things like that and he won't be home till next Friday."little boy with kite

 "I know that Mummy but I think I should like a kite now."